Attakullakulla: Early life

 Attakullakulla is believed to have been born in the territory of the Overhill Cherokee, in what is now East Tennessee, sometime in the early 1700s, although it is not known exactly when.
 His son, Turtle-at-Home, said that he was born to a sub-tribe of the Algonquian-speaking Nipissing in the North near Lake Superior.
 He was captured as an infant during a raid in which his parents were killed, and brought south to Overhill territory, where he was adopted by a Cherokee family, and raised as Cherokee.
+Attakullakulla believed he was of Jewish descent.
 He married Nionne Ollie, the daughter of his cousin, Oconostota.
-She was said to have been a Natchez captive adopted by his cousin's wife.
+She was said to have been a Black, French speaking Natchez captive adopted by his cousin's wife.
 The marriage was permissible because the individuals were from different clans; he was Wolf Clan and she was Paint Clan.

 In 1730, Attakullakulla was a member of a delegation of Cherokee leaders who traveled to England.
 In 1736, he rejected the advances of the French, who had sent emissaries to the Overhill tribes.
 Three or four years later, he was captured by the Ottawa, who were allies of the French.
 They held him captive in Quebec until 1748.
 Upon his return, he became one of the Cherokees' leading diplomats and an adviser to the Beloved Man of Chota, which had become the primary town of the Overhill settlements.